predictivetechnologysystems/MachineTrader-Community/README.md

 The ticker and qty are set from the flow variables.
 The side, type, and time_in_force are hard coded.

 The order is passed to Alpaca in the "Alpaca Order" node.
-Alpaca responds with information that the order is "in process" and that information is processed on your end in the "store raw orders" function node and then stored.
 Alpaca returns quite a bit of information about the order which is processed and stored by the function node "store raw orders" and sent to the sqlite raw_orders table.
+If you look carefully at the sql insert, you will see that only some of the information is stored.
+This can be modified according to your needs although you will need to modify the create table statement in the "Utilities" node to create additional fields.

 <img width="767" alt="store raw orders" src="https://user-images.githubusercontent.com/79699033/195587787-3cf60624-339f-4a47-b909-2212e6cfa339.png">